shaheerahmedcoder/SPM-Team-Alpha/README.md

 - Monitor inventory changes in real time
 - Generate quick reports for decision-making

-Our goal is to provide a **secure, fast, and intuitive** inventory solution for businesses of all sizes.
+Our goal is to provide a **secure, and faster** inventory solution for businesses of all sizes.

 ## 🚀 Features